johanmz/MultiFMBerry/README.md

 -------------
 This is a fork of FMBerry from Tobias Mädel, a piece of software that allows you to transmit FM radio with your Raspberry Pi.
 The original software from Tobias allows you to control one transmitter, MultiFMBerry allows you to control multiple transmitters.
 The software is tested with 8 transmitters using a Raspberry Pi 3B but more should also be possible.

-The goal was as an alternative for  analog cable FM after the switch-off, but even more just as a fun project.
+The goal was to create an alternative for analog cable FM after the switch-off, but even more just as a fun project.

 How does it work?